Mikulus6/Cultures-map-editor/documentation/formats/library.md

 It is important to note that every library present in game files can be extracted to game's main directory.
-Subdirectories created this way will be primary sources of data for game while remaining library will act as a failsafe for missing files.
+Subdirectories created this way will be the primary sources of data for game while remaining library will act as a failsafe for missing files.

 Take for example the file `data\system\debug.fnt`, which by default is packed